 As part of a DUI investigation, law enforcement officers use both Standardized Field Sobriety Tests (SFST) and, sometimes, non-standardized tests, to assist in determining whether a driver is drunk or impaired in some manner.
 SFST's are usually requested by the officer if the officer smells alcohol or observes some objective symptoms that the driver may have been drinking or using drugs.
+The tests are supposed to assist officers in determining a person's level of impairment.

 STANDARDIZED FIELD SOBRIETY TESTS